julianpinedayyz/raspberryPiSetup/README.md

 	````
 	sudo sh repair-mongo.sh
 	````
-###Update
-The previous instructions do not work anymore.
-Please follow [this](http://andyfelong.com/2016/01/mongodb-3-0-9-binaries-for-raspberry-pi-2-jessie/) tutorial.

 ###Authentication
 In case you want to use authentication on your mongo database, follow [this](http://www.mkyong.com/mongodb/mongodb-authentication-example/) tutorial.